supa2/Automaton/Automaton-Tiny.md

 The examples directory contains a *Tiny* version of the blink sketch called blink_tiny.
 The blink and blink_tiny sketches illustrate the differences between *Machine* and *TinyMachine* based state machines.

+(granted: there are cheaper ways to blink a led, but it's much more fun to build a factory and a machine to do it!)